-Physical Therapy in Tuckahoe and Yonkers for Vestibular Rehabilitation
+Physical Therapy in Tuckahoe, Yonkers and Mamaroneck for Vestibular Rehabilitation

 Welcome to Axiom PT & OT Plus guide on Vestibular Rehabilitation.

 Luckily, most of us go about our daily lives without any regard for the complexity of our body’s systems that keep us upright and balanced.
 It is not only until one experiences a disruption of their balance that they are reminded how vitally important it is to simple, everyday tasks.